Restream/redmine_skype_link/README.md

 * Open a confirmation dialog to authorize a call.
 * Initiate an audio call, a video call or a chat with the specified Skype user.

-For more information, see [Skype URI API reference](http://msdn.microsoft.com/en-us/library/office/dn745882).
+For more information about functionality, options, and syntax of each supported Skype URI, see [Skype URI API reference](http://msdn.microsoft.com/en-us/library/office/dn745882).

 ## License